 There are people in your field who have more power over autistic lives, welfare, and futures than any human should have over another.
 They have more power than the United Nations and the US Government to influence autistic access to rights and self-determination.

-Ron Leaf and John McEachin (who is also on the PBAAC board) have their hands in stained abuses dating back to Lovaas.
-Justin Leaf, Ron’s son, has been described by an anonymous BCBA as “having a carte blanche reign of terror” in the behavior analytic community.
-There is a small and relentless network of highly privileged people who use ABA as an engine of power to make decisions like a sadistic oligarchy.
+There is a small and relentless network of highly privileged people who use ABA as an engine of power to make decisions like an oligarchy.
 They line their pockets with our blood and tears.

 Your field advantages those who play well with the power structures and makes implicit and explicit threats to those who don’t.